Video Individual Counting for Moving Drones: Introduction

 \section{Introduction}

-With the rapid increase in urban population, crowd analysis for intelligent video surveillance \cite{intelligentCrowdAnalysis} has garnered growing attentions.
 Crowd counting is a fundamental task in crowd analysis to estimate the pedestrian density and quantity in images or videos.
-This task plays an important role in safety monitoring and early warning of stampede to prevent from crowd disasters caused by abnormal congestion.
+This task plays an important role in safety monitoring and early warning of stampedes to prevent crowd disasters caused by abnormal congestion \cite{Crowd_analysis_survey}.

 Previous works primarily focus on crowd counting in images from handheld cameras, smartphones, and fixed surveillance cameras \cite{csrnet, Zhang_2016_CVPR_MCNN, Liu_2019_CVPR_Context_Aware, Attention_Scaling, P2P, RSMPL, LCSD}.
-In an era of deep learning prevailing, images from these cameras are fed into CNN or Transformer-based architectures~\cite{ViT} to extract features for predicting density maps or coordinates.
 While achieving remarkable progress, these methods are gradually failing to meet the demands of complex and dynamic real-world scenarios.
 On the one hand, these images are often captured at low heights and cover only limited regions.
 As a result, the perspective effect causes heads in regions that are far away from the cameras occlude each other, leading to inaccuracies in counting.
 On the other hand, counting in images provides only the number of pedestrians in a specific location at a given moment.
-It fails to meet the real-world needs for estimating the number and density of pedestrians over large areas and periods of time, such as in pedestrian streets or crowded square.
+It fails to meet the real-world needs for estimating the number and density of pedestrians over large areas and periods of time, such as in pedestrian streets or crowded squares.

-To address the issues caused by ground-based cameras, existing works \cite{bahmanyar2019mrcnet, VisDrone-CC2021, RGB-T_CCD, VisDroneDatasets} collect a series of drone-based datasets.
-Nevertheless, most of them are image-level, restricting monitoring of crowdedness within a limited view and time.
-Although a video benchmark is provided in \cite{DTCMDC} for crowd counting, detection, and tracking, their videos are captured by hovering drones, covering only fixed regions.
-Another drone video dataset is introduced in \cite{uavvic} including both vehicles and pedestrians.
-As their video data is collected by hardly moving drones in suburbs with uniform shooting heights, angles, and lighting, it may not be able to represent complex and crowded real-world scenes.
+To address the issues caused by ground-based cameras, existing works \cite{bahmanyar2019mrcnet, VisDrone-CC2021, RGB-T_CCD, VisDroneDatasets, DTCMDC} collect a series of drone-based datasets.
+Nevertheless, most of them are image-level or captured from a fixed drone viewpoint, restricting the monitoring of crowdedness within a limited view and time.
+Although a drone video dataset is introduced in \cite{uavvic}, it includes both vehicles and pedestrians, resulting in a relatively low pedestrian density.
+Moreover, since their videos were collected by drones in suburbs with uniform shooting heights, angles, and lighting, they may not be able to represent complex and crowded real-world scenes.